-9. Restructuring Activities
+10. Restructuring Activities

 The Company has undertaken various restructuring activities to achieve its strategic and financial objectives.
 Restructuring activities include, but are not limited to product offering cancellation and termination of related employees, office relocation, administrative cost structure realignment and consolidation of resources.
 The Company expects to finance restructuring programs through cash on hand and cash generated from operations.
 Restructuring costs are estimated based on information available at the time such charges are recorded.
 In general, management anticipates that restructuring activities will be completed within a time frame such that significant changes to the plan are not likely.
 Due to the inherent uncertainty involved in estimating restructuring expenses, actual amounts paid for such activities may differ from amounts initially estimated.
-The Company recorded restructuring expenses of \$5.8 million and \$4.6 million during the years ended March 31, 2017 and 2018.
+The Company recorded restructuring expenses of \$5.8 million, \$4.6 million, and \$1.7 million during the years ended March 31, 2017, 2018, and 2019, respectively.